There's only one place in the Mid-South where you can enjoy good friends, great food, and pulse-pounding excitement - Southland Gaming and Racing!

 Enjoy poker and blackjack tables, over 1,900 gaming machines, including video poker, and live greyhound racing - as well as a wide range of simulcast thoroughbred and greyhound races from the premiere tracks around the globe.
 All this is just minutes from Downtown Memphis!

-For more than 60 years Southland Park has provided the thrill of pulse-pounding excitement for generations of Mid-Southerners.
+For more than 60 years Southland Gaming & Racing has provided the thrill of pulse-pounding excitement for generations of Mid-Southerners.
 Today, Southland is still a sure bet for fun.
-From the adrenaline rush of live racing and gaming action to the delicious dining choices, Southland Park delivers!
+From the adrenaline rush of live racing and gaming action to the delicious dining choices, Southland delivers!

 At its mid-century high point, Southland was said to be the top dog track in the country.
 Through the 1960s, 1970s and into the 1980s, a typical Saturday night at Southland might see the parking lots full, with 20,000 people in attendance.
 Annual wagers on the greyhound races at the time generally exceeded $200 million, and more than 600 people were employed at Southland.

 All that changed in 1992.
 To spur their local economy, residents of the nearby Tunica County, Mississippi area approved riverboat gambling.
 They welcomed gaming establishments in the early 1990s as long as the casinos could show they were at least in part physically housed on the Mississippi River.
 Large, nationally known resort-casinos mushroomed around Tunica until it became the third-largest gambling venue in the country, after Las Vegas, Nevada and Atlantic City, New Jersey, drawing gamblers away from Southland.
 Southland fell on hard times, with daily attendance ebbing to about 500.
 Its annual revenues dropped from more than $200 million in the 1980s to less than $35 million in the 1990s.
 More than half of its employees lost their jobs.